abdennebi/awesome-privacy-engineering/README.md

 * [LINDDUN GO](https://www.linddun.org/go) - LINDDUN GO is designed to give you a quick start to privacy threat modeling.
 * [PLOT4AI](https://plot4.ai/) - Privacy Library Of Threats 4 Artificial Intelligence (PLOT4AI) is a threat modeling library to help practitioners build responsible artificial intelligence.
 * [Draw.io Libraries for Threat Modeling](https://github.com/michenriksen/drawio-threatmodeling) - Collection of custom libraries for using the Draw.io diagramming application for threat modeling.
-* [Models of Applied Privacy (MAP)](https://github.com/comcast/map) - A privacy threat modeling persona framework that developers can use to test and document privacy threats, and find edge cases of privacy harm.
+* [xCompass](https://github.com/Comcast/xCompass) - A privacy threat modeling persona framework that developers can use to test and document privacy threats, and find edge cases of privacy harm (formerly named Models of Applied Privacy (MAP)).
 * [Privacy Adversarial Framework (PAF)](https://github.com/facebookresearch/privacy_adversarial_framework) - Developed by Facebook, the Privacy Adversarial Framework (PAF) is a knowledgebase of privacy-focused adversarial tactics and techniques that is heavily inspired by MITRE ATT&CK®.
 * [PANOPTIC™ Privacy Threat Model](https://ptmworkshop.gitlab.io/#/panoptic) - MITRE PANOPTIC™, the Pattern and Action Nomenclature Of Privacy Threats In Context, is a privacy threat taxonomy for breaking down and describing privacy attacks against individuals and groups of individuals.